 - Rider registers that are completed before the start of each Isis Cyclists ride:

-- email address (optionally provided by riders who wish to join our mailing list)
+- email address (optional, if you wish to join our mailing list)

 - permission to publish photographs that include in which you can be readily identified on our publicly accessible online photo collection and/or this website